ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 mc_pos_control: improved smooth takeoff and used it for manual takeoff as well
-message: mc_pos_control: improved smooth takeoff and used it for manual takeoff as well
 adresses:
 there were setpoint twitches at the beginning and end of my smooth takeoff routine it was to slow and not configurable